noonewallet/widget-communicator/README.md

 const loaded = await iframe.render() // true

 ```

 - **wallet-iframe** - the id attribute of the iframe, must be unique,
 - **https://iframe-url.com/** - the iframe URL, where the Noone Crypto Wallet is hosted.
 - **iframe.render()** - awaits until the iframe is rendered on the page.

 After these steps, the iframe will appear on the page, and you can proceed to configure communication with it.

-> You can test the functionality of the iframe and all the described methods on the [website](https://noonewallet.github.io/noone-widget-preview/).

 ## Usage